Siege of Reading

-The siege of Reading was an eleven-day blockade of Reading, Berkshire, during the First English Civil War.
-Reading had been garrisoned by the Royalists in November 1642, and held 3,300 soldiers under the command of Sir Arthur Aston.
-On 14 April 1643, Robert Devereux, 3rd Earl of Essex brought a Parliamentarian army of 19,000 men to lay siege to the town, and began bombarding the town two days later.
+The siege of Reading was an eleven-day blockade of Reading, Berkshire during the First English Civil War.
+Reading had been garrisoned by 3,000 Royalist troops under Sir Arthur Aston in November 1642.
+On 14 April 1643, Robert Devereux, 3rd Earl of Essex led a Parliamentarian army of 19,000 troops to lay siege to the town, and began bombarding it two days later.

 During the siege, Aston was wounded and command of the garrison passed to Richard Feilding.
 On 25 April, Feilding requested a truce in order to negotiate the town's surrender.
-Despite a relief force commanded by King Charles I and Prince Rupert arriving the following day, Feilding held to the truce, and Essex's army was able to repel the relieving army.
+Despite a Royalist relief force commanded by Charles I of England and Prince Rupert of the Rhine arriving the following day, Feilding held to the truce, and Essex's army was able to repel the relief army.
 The surrender terms were agreed on 26 April, and the next day the Royalists left the town for Oxford.